 The partial goals of the project are

 - to provide relevant information and practical experience directly from sources (Directorate-General for Research and Innovation European Commission, Information and Contract Days in European metropolises, Programme Committees, AS CR Technology Centre, specific members of the scientific committees, evaluation panels, etc.),

 - to collaborate and share industry-contingent experiences with like-minded specialists (support of preparation of projects in the field of Life Sciences) at other worksites in Prague,

 - to provide methodological, administrative and managerial support of participation of research teams of universities and other scientific research institutions in research and development programmes within the European Research Area,

 - ensuring mediation of information on strategies, challenges, specific procedures according to possibilities in advance due to direct “Brussels cooperation” in seminars, round tables, individual consultations, and also through a web application and printed publication,

 - providing methodological support and assistance with the preparation of the project proposal, or with the preparation of periodic material or financial parts of the monitoring report through workshops and individual consultations,

 - intensifying mutual cooperation and transfer of acquired industry-contingent experiences of project specialists of Prague universities and active scientific research institutions in the context of not only regular meetings, but also continuous informal contacts.

-Using standard channels, those interested in being included in the network from CULS can contact the Department for Strategic Planning.
+Using standard channels, those interested in being included in the network from CZU can contact the Department for Strategic Planning.
 Those interested from other institutions may contact the project coordinator, Mgr.
-Josef Beránek, Head of the CULS Department for Strategic Planning (firstname.lastname@example.org, email@example.com).
+Josef Beránek, Head of the CZU Department for Strategic Planning (email@example.com, firstname.lastname@example.org).